espocrm/documentation/docs/development/orm.md

 $defs = $entityManager->getDefs();
 ```

 ORM Defs can also be required as a dependency so that it will be injected into your class.
-Use the type hint `Espo\ORM\Defs\Defs`.
+Use the type hint `Espo\ORM\Defs`.

 Check entity existance: